 Yes, counsellors need more than clinical expertise.
 They need to be able to understand ‘system’ and context.
 They also need to be able to work with two clients: the organisation and the individual.
 Our people are professionals with the right background and training to understand the best way to empower you to deal with your situation.

 What is the EAP counselling ‘bubble of confidentiality and safety’.

 For the EAP to be successful at prevention and early intervention it needs to be separate from workers compensation and other processes.
 At its best the EAP counselling session needs to provide a safe and secure and confidential space for the employee to be open and honest about the issues.
 If the employee thinks that the counsellor will be asked to write a report or communicate with others in power they may self-censor or skew the focus of the counselling session.
 This may potentially mean that they don’t address their issues properly, ultimately leading to a worsening of their situation or a workers compensation claim.

 Why are out of hours appointments so important?

-Most EAP providers use national call centres, why doesn’t ACCESS?
+EAP providers can often use national call centres, why doesn’t ACCESS?

 Our service is about building strong trusted partnerships.
 When you contact us you will talk directly to the people who will support you from intake to case closure.
 All our staff including reception and administrative support staff will get to know your organisation.
 They will know you and understand your needs and be able to be supportive and responsive.